NatLibFi/Skosmos/dockerfiles/README.md

 To the host machine Docker Compose is exposing these values as `localhost:3030` and `localhost:9031` respectively.

-To create the containers in this example setup, you can use this command:
+To create the containers in this example setup, you can use this command from the `./dockerfiles/` directory:

     docker-compose up -d